 - At times, the humiliation of an ageing person being legally labeled incapacitated is completely avoided when family members are able to step in and work together;

 - The ageing person and family can respond to issues quickly, without having to wait for open court dockets to address emotional, non-legal issues in

 - Risks and safety issues are identified so the ageing person can be protected from harm and vulnerabilities

 - Best of all, families become better role models for their next generations when they are able to resolve disputes and engage in supported decision-making, respecting the need for safety and autonomy of their ageing loved

 Even the youngest generations benefit through eldercaring coordination, as it reduces the tension of their parents, heals ruptures in family relationships, and provides a dignified model of conflict resolution for them to integrate.

 Think of how you would want the story to unfold if it was your parent, grandparent OR YOU in the middle of family turmoil.
-Do you want to spend the last chapter amidst the downpour of flying accusations and heated arguments?
-A situation ripe for abuse and exploitation.
-Or would you prefer to have comforting time with family members collaborating to meet your needs and keep you safe?
-Remember what parents want most?. for the family to all get along!
-Eldercaring coordination honors that ageing person?s wish by giving their family the tools and support needed to create a legacy their ageing loved one can feel proud of continuing for generations ? a legacy of peace in the family.
+Do you want to spend the last chapter amidst the downpour of flying accusations and heated arguments A situation ripe for abuse and exploitation.
+Or would you prefer to have a comforting time with family members collaborating to meet your needs and keep you safe Remember what parents want most. for the family to all get along!
+Eldercaring coordination honours that ageing persons wish by giving their family the tools and support needed to create a legacy their ageing loved one can feel proud of continuing for generations, a legacy of peace in the family.